 “A look at deadliest shootings on or near US college campuses”

 And so on.

 These timelines are not only unnecessary but just lazy journalism.
-They’re used in out post Buzzfeed society to garner pageviews and anyone with a half a brain already knows that there is a crisis of violence in our country unmatched by any other Western society.
-We don’t need a constant reminder of every singe tragedy and every single loser who perpetrated it.
+They’re used in our post-Buzzfeed society to garner pageviews and anyone with a half a brain already knows that there is a crisis of violence in our country unmatched by any other Western society.
+We don’t need a constant reminder of every single tragedy and every single loser who perpetrated it.
 When you do that it’s my opinion that the killers are then being glorified by posting these ‘hall of fame’ lists.